cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 #### REST

-The module's REST interface lets users generate transactions and query the state through REST calls to the application's [light-client daemon](./node.md#lcd).
+The module's REST interface lets users generate transactions and query the state through REST calls to the application's [light client daemon](./node.md#lcd) (LCD).
 REST routes are defined in a file `client/rest/rest.go`, which is composed of:

 - A `RegisterRoutes` function, which registers each route defined in the file.
 This function is called from the [main application's interface](#application-interfaces) for each module used within the application.
 The router used in the SDK is [Gorilla's mux](https://github.com/gorilla/mux).
 - Custom request type definitions for each query or transaction creation function that needs to be exposed.
 These custom request types build on the [base `request` type](https://github.com/cosmos/cosmos-sdk/blob/master/types/rest/rest.go#L32-L43) of the Cosmos SDK.